 Understanding Required Minimum Distributions at Age 73

-The SECURE 2.0 Act pushed the RMD starting age to 73 for those born between 1951 and 1959, and to 75 for those born in 1960 or later.
-But here’s what many people miss: how you handle rollovers in the years before RMDs begin can dramatically affect your required distributions for life.
+The SECURE 2.0 Act bumped the RMD starting age to 73 for people born between 1951 and 1959, and to 75 for anyone born 1960 or later.
+Good news, right?
+More time for tax-deferred growth.
+But here’s what a lot of people miss: how you handle rollovers in the years before RMDs kick in can dramatically change the size of your required distributions for the rest of your life.

 How RMDs Are Calculated

-Your RMD equals your IRA balance on December 31 of the previous year divided by a life expectancy factor from IRS tables.
-For a 73-year-old, that factor is approximately 26.5 years.
+The formula is straightforward: take your IRA balance on December 31 of the previous year and divide it by a life expectancy factor from the IRS tables.
+At 73, that factor is approximately 26.5 years.

 Consolidating Accounts Before RMD Age

-401(k)s are different.
-Each 401(k) RMD must be taken from that specific 401(k).
-You cannot satisfy a 401(k) RMD by withdrawing from an IRA.
-This is why many people roll their 401(k)s into IRAs before RMD age—maximum flexibility.
+401(k)s?
+Totally different story.
+Each 401(k) RMD must come from that specific 401(k).
+You can’t satisfy a 401(k) RMD by pulling from an IRA.
+That’s the big reason so many people roll their old 401(k)s into IRAs before RMD age — maximum flexibility in how and where you take distributions.

 The Still-Working Exception for 401(k)s

-If you’re still employed at age 73 and don’t own more than 5% of the company, you can delay RMDs from your current employer’s 401(k) until you retire.
-This exception does not apply to:
+Here’s a wrinkle that catches people off guard.
+If you’re still working at 73 and don’t own more than 5% of the company, you can hold off on RMDs from your current employer’s 401(k) until you actually retire.
+Pretty handy for people who plan to keep working.

 - Old 401(k)s from previous employers

-For someone planning to work until 75 or 80, rolling old 401(k)s into the current employer’s plan (if allowed) can delay RMDs on those funds.
-Rolling them into an IRA would trigger immediate RMD requirements at 73.
+So if you’re planning to work until 75 or 80, here’s a move worth considering: roll those old 401(k)s into your current employer’s plan (assuming they allow it).
+This can delay RMDs on those funds.
+Roll them into an IRA instead, and boom — you’ve triggered RMD requirements the moment you hit 73.

 Roth Conversions: The Pre-RMD Strategy

-Once RMDs begin, you cannot convert the RMD amount to a Roth.
-You must take the RMD first, then convert any additional amount you choose.
+Once RMDs begin, you can’t convert the RMD amount to a Roth.
+You have to take the RMD first, then convert any additional amount beyond that.
+This rule essentially shrinks your conversion runway.

-This makes the years between retirement and age 73 critical.
-If you retire at 65, you have 8 years to strategically convert traditional IRA funds to Roth at potentially lower tax brackets.
-Every dollar converted is a dollar that never faces RMDs.
+Which is why the years between retirement and age 73 are so critical.
+If you retire at 65, you’ve got 8 years to strategically shift traditional IRA dollars into a Roth at what might be the lowest tax brackets you’ll ever see.
+Every dollar you convert is a dollar that will never be subject to RMDs.
+Ever.

 Example conversion strategy: